-88:562 (3) RURAL COMMUNITY DEVELOPMENT
+88:562 RURAL COMMUNITY DEVELOPMENT

 This foundation course in the Department of Rural Development examines the process, strategies, techniques and other essential factors associated with community organization and development, local/regional planning and social action.
 Theory and practice are examined, with a focus on the local and regional levels, although an international perspective will also be injected as appropriate.
-To make the course grounded, field visits to local rural organizations may be used as well as participation in, to bring together local stakeholders.
+To make the course grounded, field visits to local rural organization may be used as well as participation in, to bring together local stakeholders.
 The instructor will facilitate the participation of our faculty members in the Department to expose the students to a range of views, competencies and experiences in community development.

-88:563 (3) RURAL TOURISM
+88:563 RURAL TOURISM

-This course examines rural tourism by focussing on three aspects of rural tourism (ecotourism, agritourism, and cutlural tourism).
+This course examines rural tourism by focusing on three aspects of rural tourism (ecotourism, agritourism, and cultural tourism).
 In doing so, the course incorporates examples of tourism strategies and activities from across Canada.
-Adopting a seminar format, students have the opportunity to contribute to improving our understanding of how rural tourism is being practised in Canada and developing a "Made in Manitoba" rural tourism plan.
+Adopting a seminar format, students have the opportunity to contribute to improving our understanding of how rural tourism is being practiced in Canada and developing a "Made in Manitoba" rural tourism plan.

-May not be taken by students with credit in 38/88:463.

-Cross-registered with (Geography/Rural Development) 38/88:463 3 lecture hours per week, one term.
+Credit cannot be held for both this course and 38:463 and 88:463 Cross-registered with (Geography/Rural Development) 38/88:463

-88:564 (3) RURAL RESOURCE DEVELOPMENT
+88:564 RURAL RESOURCE DEVELOPMENT